PlaidCloud/website/content/en/docs/concepts/services-networking/dual-stack.md

 ## Supported Features

-IPv4/IPv6 dual-stack on your Kubernetes cluster provides the following features:
+IPv4/IPv6 dual-stack on your PlaidCloud cluster provides the following features:

    * Dual-stack Pod networking (a single IPv4 and IPv6 address assignment per Pod)
    * IPv4 and IPv6 enabled Services